Alcohol and PTSD Treatment Centers

 Although addiction or substance use disorder go hand-in-hand with PTSD, the relationship between these two disorders is complex and difficult to define.
 Trauma may contribute to substance use disorder and addiction.
 For example, people who suffered abuse in their childhoods may struggle with drug or alcohol addiction in adulthood.

 Often, PTSD relates to self-medicating behaviors.
-People with PTSD may indulge in excessive alcohol consumption or use drugs to avoid feeling the emotional pain associated with their mental disorder or to detach from emotions they find overwhelming.
+People with PTSD may indulge in excessive alcohol consumption or use drugs to avoid feeling the emotional pain associated with their mental health disorder or to detach from emotions they find overwhelming.
 If they already abuse alcohol or drugs, people may be more likely to develop PTSD.

 Researchers noted that studies have found that “individuals with a pre-existing alcohol use disorder (37.5 %) or SUD (41.5 %) met criteria for PTSD at higher rates following the Oklahoma City bombing than those without prior SUD.”
 (SUD stands for substance use disorder.)